sslab-gatech/oss-crs/README.md

 ### CRS Registry Directory (`--registry-dir`)

 Specify a custom CRS registry directory.
-Defaults to the bundled `oss-crs-registry` in the package parent directory.
+Defaults to the bundled `crs_registry/` in the oss-crs repository.

 The registry contains:
 - CRS metadata (`pkg.yaml` for each CRS)
 - CRS source references (git URL + ref, or local path)
+- CRS-specific configuration (`config-crs.yaml`)
 - CRS type and mode information

 ```bash